brankosaponjic/Associations/README.md

 # Associations
-One to Many and Many to One
+One to Many and Many to One.
 Spring Boot project - table associations in MySQL